Aider-AI/aider/docs/benchmarks.md

 The results were quite interesting:

   - Asking GPT to return an updated copy of the whole file in a standard markdown fenced code block proved to be the most reliable and effective edit format across all GPT-3.5 and GPT-4 models.
 The results from this `whole` edit format are shown in solid blue in the graph.
-  - Using the new function calling API performed worse than the above whole file method for all models.
+  - Using the new functions API performed worse than the above whole file method for all models.
 GPT-3.5 especially produced inferior code and frequently mangled this output format.
 This was surprising, as the functions API was introduced to enhance the reliability of structured outputs.
 The results from these `...-func` edit methods are shown as patterned bars in the graph (both green and blue).
-  - The performance of the June (`0613`) version of GPT-3.5 appears to be a bit worse than the Feb (`0301`) version.
-This is visible if you look at the "first coding attempt" markers on the blue bars.
+  - The performance of the new June (`0613`) version of GPT-3.5 appears to be a bit worse than the February (`0301`) version.
+This is visible if you look at the "first coding attempt" markers on the first three blue bars.
   - As expected, the GPT-4 models outperformed the GPT-3.5 models in code editing.

 The quantitative benchmark results align with my intuitions